Skip to main content

 Can a hiatal hernia come back after surgery?

 Hiatal hernia recurrences do happen and, depending on the way the procedure was done, can be common.
-However, hiatal hernia recurrence typically isn’t much of a worry and can be repaired in a similar way the surgery was initially done.
+However, hiatal hernia recurrence typically isn’t much of a worry and can be repaired in a similar way to the surgery that was initially done.

 What is the success rate of hiatal hernia surgery?